entrecode/ec.components/src/packages/styles/README.md

 # @ec.components/styles

-This package contains all the more sophisticated components styles.
+This package contains all the more sophisticated components styles, using [xlcss](https://github.com/entrecode/xlcss).

 ## Import Method 1